-There are some circumstances, usually for children who have a Statement of SEN where there is a statutory right for parents to appeal against a decision of the Local Authority.
-Complaints which fall within this category cannot be investigated by the school.
+There are some circumstances, usually for children who have an EHCP where there is a statutory right for parents to appeal against a decision of the Local Authority.
+Complaints which fall within this category cannot be investigated by the school and must be referred to the SEN Officer involved with the case.